Humphrey Appleby

-Sir Humphrey Appleby GCB KBE MVO MA (Oxon) is a fictional character from the British television series Yes Minister and Yes Prime Minister.
+Sir Humphrey Appleby GCB KBE MVO MA (Oxon) is a fictional character from the British television series Yes Minister and Yes, Prime Minister.
 He was played originally by Sir Nigel Hawthorne, and both on stage and in a television adaptation of the stage show by Henry Goodman in a new series of Yes, Prime Minister.
 In Yes Minister, he is the Permanent Secretary for the Department of Administrative Affairs (a fictional department of the British government).
 In the last episode of Yes Minister, "Party Games", he becomes Cabinet Secretary, the most powerful position in the service and one he retains during Yes, Prime Minister.
 Hawthorne's portrayal won the British Academy Television Awards Award for Best Light Entertainment Performance four times: 1981, 1982, 1986, and 1987.

 Fictional biography

-Sir Humphrey was educated at Winchester College and Baillie College, Oxford, where he read literae humaniores and received a first (Baillie College is clearly based on Balliol College, Oxford; Humphrey is frequently seen wearing a Balliol tie).
+Sir Humphrey was educated at Winchester College and Baillie College, Oxford, where he read literae humaniores and received a first.
+(Baillie College is clearly based on Balliol College, Oxford; Humphrey is frequently seen wearing a Balliol tie.)
 After National Service in the Army Education Corps, he entered the Civil Service.
-From 1950 to 1956 he was successively the Regional Contracts Officer, an assistant principal in the Scottish Office, on secondment from the War Office (where, as revealed in "The Skeleton in the Cupboard", he was responsible for the relinquishing of £40,000,000 worth of military installations due to a lack of understanding of Scottish law).
+From 1950 to 1956 he was successively the Regional Contracts Officer, an assistant principal in the Scottish Office, on secondment from the War Office (where, as revealed in "The Skeleton in the Cupboard", he was responsible for the relinquishing of £40 million worth of military installations due to a lack of understanding of Scottish law).
 In 1964, he was brought into the newly formed Department of Administrative Affairs, where he worked until his appointment as Cabinet Secretary.
 He is recommended for a KBE award early on in the series in "The Official Visit".
-The Dean of Baillie describes him as "too clever by half" and "smug" (The Bishop's Gambit).
+The Dean of Baillie Rev. Christopher Smythe reportedly described him as "too clever by half" and "smug" ("The Bishop's Gambit").
+Coincidentally, in the same episode Humphrey is secretly instrumental in having the Dean removed from his position at Baillie College and appointed by the Prime Minister and the Palace to the bishopric of Bury St. Edmunds after Humphrey is informed by the current Master and the Bursar that they both want Humphrey to be the next Master of Baillie College (upon Humphrey's retirement from the Civil Service in four/five years) and the Dean is the only thing standing in the way of that.